jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 The function takes four arguments: `hypotheses`, `fit_results`, `exog_names`, and `endog_names`.

 - `hypotheses` is a list of hypothesis matrices that define the null hypotheses to be tested.
-- `fit_results` is a tuple containing the results of the OLS regression, including the estimated parameters, degrees of freedom of the residuals, inverse covariance matrix, and sum of squared centered predicted residuals.
+- `fit_results` is a tuple containing the results of the OLS regression, including the estimated parameters, the degrees of freedom of the residuals, the inverse covariance matrix, and the sum of squared centered predicted residuals.
 - `exog_names` is a list of names for the exogenous variables in the regression.
 - `endog_names` is a list of names for the endogenous variables in the regression.